 Retention, loyalty, and player lifetime value

 Retention is the most profitable part of the model because it raises LTV without repeated acquisition cost.
-Loyalty and gamification mechanics are tools to increase repeat deposits, session frequency, and time before churn, while keeping bonus cost under control.
+In addition, loyalty and gamification mechanics increase repeat deposits, session frequency, and time before churn while keeping bonus cost under control.

 - Loyalty tiers & VIP: concentrate spend from high-value players and increase repeat deposit probability.